Take the Stress Out of Preparing for Your Next Audit or Examination

 - Schedule routine system reviews: One of the most important tips is to routinely review your compliance system and program and make sure you know where and how to find the reports and data you will need to show auditors.
 Whether those are reports showing how often you are supervising employees, what keywords trigger in your system the most, or other items, it is good practice to know how to quickly find the data you need.

 - Prepare for anticipated exam priorities: Make sure to follow trends and predictions for audits from your regulatory authority and news sources.
-For example, Smarsh experts predict that in 2021, regulators will be focused on reviewing plans for remote work, retaining modern communication tools and more.
+For example, Smarsh experts predict that in 2022, regulators will be more aggressive on financial misconduct and focused on remote audits and emerging communications tools.

 Share this post!